 - Ventilation.
 Open front doors during service will increase ventilation.
 The Nursery and some RE classrooms serving unvaccinated young children will have individual HEPA filter air purifiers.

 - Music.
 Music will continue to be a vital part of our worship services, but for now, the choir will not perform, nor will the congregation be asked to sing.
-Jeff Hamrick, our music director, will provide piano and organ selections as always, and we look forward to welcoming occasional guest instrumentalists.
+Our music director will provide piano and organ selections as always, and we look forward to welcoming occasional guest instrumentalists.

 - Hand of Friendship and Pass the Basket will be modified to minimize contact.
 Please see the OOS for Pass the Basket information, and remain in your spots as you greet your neighbors.

 - Nursery and Children’s RE.
 Nursery and Children’s RE will be available starting on Sunday, Sept.
 12th.
 We will also maintain some online options for those not ready to return in person.
-Beth Moss, our Director of Religious Education (DRE), and the Ushers and Greeters will be able to provide additional information as needed.
+The Director of Religious Education (DRE) and the Ushers and Greeters will be able to provide additional information as needed.

 - Coffee Hour.
 Weather-permitting, we plan to hold Coffee Hour outside on our lawn on Sunday.
 We will have individually-wrapped food and individually wrapped cups and stirring spoons.
 Brewed coffee and any other beverages will be served by a volunteer.
 We ask that attendees wear masks unless eating and drinking, and maintain a social distance of at least 3 feet.

 Virtual Zoom Coffee Hour will take place immediately following the zoom service.
 No additional link is needed.